 If you're applying for Business Development Representative (BDR) roles, chances are you're either early in your career or shifting into sales for the first time.
-These roles are common in tech, but they also exist in industries like finance, logistics, manufacturing, and consulting.
-BDR jobs are often entry-level, but they come with high expectations.
-You’ll need to show energy, resilience, and a clear understanding of what the job involves.
+These roles are common in tech, but they also come with high expectations.
+You'll need to show energy, resilience, and a clear understanding of what the job involves.

 Because of that, interviews for BDR roles can be intense.
-Recruiters and hiring managers want to see more than just interest in the job.
-They’re looking for proof that you understand what it takes and that you’re ready to put in the work.
+Recruiters and hiring managers want to see more than just interest in sales.
+They're looking for proof that you can handle what it takes to succeed.

 This guide will walk you through what to expect in a BDR interview, the questions you'll likely get, and how to prepare.